Constellation: An Exelon Company Constellation: An Exelon Company skip to main content

 How much can I claim for new windows, doors and/or skylights on my tax return?

-• You could be eligible for an energy-efficient home improvement tax credit of up to 10% of the cost (not including installation), up to $500 for doors and skylights.
+- You could be eligible for an energy-efficient home improvement tax credit of up to 10% of the cost (not including installation), up to $500 for two exterior doors and up to $600 for windows and skylights.

 Other common questions about windows, doors and/or skylights tax credits: